giri1991/useful-tools/readme.md

 d.
 Click "Add Shortcut" and assign a unique key combination (e.g., Cmd + Option + Shift + C).

 ## 4. How to Use
-You can now select any file(s) or folder(s) (i.e. your codebase) in Finder, IntelliJ, or VS Code (NOTE THIS MUST BE VIA YOUR FILE SYSTEM AND NOT WITHIN A CODE EDITOR).
+You can now select any file(s) or folder(s) (i.e. your codebase) in Finder (NOTE THIS MUST BE VIA YOUR FILE SYSTEM AND NOT WITHIN A CODE EDITOR).
 Then, either:

 Right-click and choose Quick Actions > Compile to Txt File.
 OR